ChiaHanTu/my-library/MSSQL/Database.md

 ### ACID Principle

 1. Atomicity - Transactions are all or nothing.
-2. Consistency - Only va
+2. Consistency - Only valid data is saved.
+3. Isolation - Transactions do not affect each other.
+4. Durability - Written data will not be lost.